oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot-flow/create-robot-flow.md

 6. Click **OK** when done, then **Save**.

-## Task 4: Install the Robot Recorder
+## Task 4: Install the Robot Designer Extension

-The robot recorder is a Google Chrome browser plugin that is used to build robot flows.
+The **Oracle Robot Designer Extension** is a Chrome browser plugin that is used to target and record robot actions.
 This extension must be installed to continue with this workshop.

 1. From the Robot designer, click on the red **Update** button